 Carotenemia is the medical term for this illness.
 This isn’t very hazardous because beta carotene does not appear to be harmful in high quantities.
 It just seems strange.
 Fortunately, all you need to do is reduce your intake of beta carotene-rich meals, and your skin should revert to its usual colour.

 Can Gain weight

-Carbohydrate-rich potatoes may receive a poor name when it comes to weight, but Richards claims they’re a good food for losing weight since they’re fat-free and high in fibre.
+Carbohydrate-rich potatoes may receive a poor name when it comes to weight, but experts claims they’re a good food for losing weight since they’re fat-free and high in fibre.

-“Air fried, roasted, or steamed potatoes are quite low in calories per pound and can definitely you in weight loss attempts,” she says.
+“Air fried, roasted, or steamed potatoes are quite low in calories per pound and can definitely you in weight loss attempts,” as per the experts.

 According to one 2014 study, participants who ate 5 to 7 servings of potatoes per week lost the same amount of weight as those who did not.
 However, this is only if you consume them in moderation and cook them in a healthy manner.
 Deep-fried potato goods and potato meals filled with sour cream, cheese, and butter obviously have significantly more calories than potatoes.